IntegralDefense/ACE/docs/analyst-orientation.rst

 All observable tags get associated with their respective alert and show up on the alert management page.
 Any observable can be tagged and can have any number of tags.
 For instance, an email conversation between two addresses that ACE has seen a lot will be tagged as 'frequent_conversation'.
 Tags can also be added directly to alerts from the Manage Alerts page.
 This can be helpful for `Filtering and Grouping`_ alerts if an analyst needs a way to group alerts that don’t otherwise have a commonly shared tag or observable.

-ACE tags have a priority assigned to them.
-The priority of any ACE alert is the summation of its tags.
-For example, if ACE recognizes a Domain Controller as one of the observables, it will be tagged as such and given whatever priority is specified for Domain Controllers.

 Examples
 ~~~~~~~~